niklaskks/api-docs/source/index.md

 ### Endpoint
 `POST /v1/content-project/{CP_ID}/thing/{OBJ_ID}/generate_content/{force}`

-In the example you have to exchange `{CP_ID}` with a valid content project id and `{OBJ_ID}` with a valid object id. *Keep in mind that this is not the UID but the object ID given by the platform!*.
+In the example you have to exchange `{CP_ID}` with a valid Content Project ID and `{OBJ_ID}` with a valid Object ID. *Keep in mind that this is not the UID but the object ID assigned by the platform!*.

-`{force}` is a query parameter which is used to define whether the content request should discard and regenerate existing content.
-This parameter is optional: If you didn't use the force parameter the default action is **force=false**.
+`{force}` is a query parameter which is used to define whether the Content Request should discard and regenerate existing content.
+This parameter is optional, the default is **force=false**.

-- **?force=false** (default): content is requested if this object has no existing content.
+- **?force=false** (default): Content will be requested if this object has no existing content.
 Otherwise no action is taken.
-- - **?force=true**: existing content will be discarded and regenerated
+- - **?force=true**: Existing content will be discarded and regenerated.

-## Generate content for a whole content project
+## Generate content for a whole Content Project
 ```python
 import axsemantics
 axsemantics.login('', '')